Save Dripping Springs!

 Frontage Roads Through Town!

 Getting the freeway west of town while keeping the current 1 US highway path through town requires future frontage roads.
 This future expansion will remove all structures within 150 feet of the current 290 since it will need to be at least 321 feet wide.
-Or perhaps it could go up in the air and hover over the frontage roads on T stands to fit in the current space and save buildings.
+Or perhaps it could go up in the air and hover over the frontage roads to fit in the current space and save buildings.
 Either way would be destructive and would lose the small town charm along current 290.
 The bright side is that historic Mercer Street (the original 290) would survive US 290 frontage roads!

 Current Business 290 + New 290 Freeway Bypass